 As if to signal the direness of the ocean’s plight, whales have been showing up dead on multiple beaches, bringing us a message with stomachs full of plastic.
-For example, in the summer of July 2013 a sperm whale was stranded on Tershelling, a Northern island in the Netherlands.
+For example, in July 2013, a sperm whale was stranded on Tershelling, an island in the Netherlands.
 The whale had swallowed 56 different plastic items that totalled over 37 pounds.
-In April 2010 a gray whale died after stranding itself on a West Seattle beach, it was found to have over 20 plastic bags, small towels, surgical gloves, plastic pieces, duct tape, and more in its system.
-And in March of 2013, a dead sperm whale washed up on Spain’s South coast which had swallowed 17kg of plastic waste.
+In April 2010, a grey whale died after stranding itself on a West Seattle beach; it was found to have over 20 plastic bags, small towels, surgical gloves, plastic pieces, duct tape, and more in its system.
+And in March 2013, a dead sperm whale, who had swallowed 17kg of plastic waste, washed up on Spain’s South coast.

 Unfortunately, these beachings are not uncommon events.
 In 1989 a stranded sperm whale in the Lavezzi Islands died of a stomach obstruction after accidentally ingesting plastic bags and 100 feet of plastic sheeting.
 A paper published in 1990 reports that a sperm whale in Iceland died due to a complete obstruction of the gut with plastic marine debris.
 In August 2008, a sperm whale washed up dead on the beach near Point Reyes, California, with 450 pounds of fishing net, plastic bags, and rope in its stomach (see picture to the left).
 In 2008, the California Marine Mammal Stranding Database recorded another sperm whale with enormous amounts of plastic and fish netting in its stomach.

 I’ll stop there, as there are countless examples.